What Is Plant Empowerment and How Can You Implement It?

 Maintaining higher leaf temperature also reduces the chance of condensation on the plants, which would decrease its ability to transpire, inhibiting its growth.
-Condensation occurring on the plants also leads to disease outbreaks such as botrytis or powdery mildew.
+Condensation occurring on the plants also leads to disease outbreaks such as botrytis or alternaria.

-Plant heat emission is directly influenced by greenhouse roof temperature.
+Greenhouse roof temperature directly influences plant heat emissions.
 Lower roof temperatures would cause the plant to emit more heat.
 So, the most effective way to reduce heat emissions is by using a thermal screen.

 Overnight, screens should be fully deployed, to retain the heat inside.
 In the early morning, while most growers would retract the screen to receive more sunlight, growers using plant empowerment may prefer to keep the screens spread until roof temperatures rise.
 Similarly, closing the screens afternoon (before sunset) will reduce heat emissions overnight, as the greenhouse roof temperature starts dropping before the sun sets.

 Screening based on heat emission is different from traditional screening.
 While there are some downsides to this, there are greater benefits.
 Of course, this must be taken into consideration with other factors, such as lighting, heating and humidity control.

 Maintaining a greenhouse’s moisture balance is crucial.
 If the air is too dry, plants will go into water stress, cutting all transpiration and photosynthesis.
 When the air is too saturated with water vapor, plants won’t be able to transpire either.
 If the air becomes completely saturated, meaning relative humidity reaches 100%, water will begin to condense, resulting in molds and diseases.

 To optimally stimulate plant activity, growers should maintain a VPD level of 1.2-1.5 kPa.